OrchardCMS/OrchardDoc/Documentation/Getting-Started-with-Modules-Part-2.markdown

 > Don't forget, browsing the Orchard source code is an invaluable tool to learn more about its inner workings.
 A good reference module for both this and the last tip is the `WidgetPartDriver` located in `.\Orchard.Web\Modules\Orchard.Widgets\Drivers\WidgetPartDriver.cs`.
 It shows both the combining of shapes and extra validation in the editor update method.

-You should now end up with a `FeaturedProductHandler.cs` file that looks like this:
+You should now end up with a `FeaturedProductDriver.cs` file that looks like this:

     using Orchard.ContentManagement;
     using Orchard.ContentManagement.Drivers;